dudekluk/Portfolio/doc/Test Cases.md

 ### Types of Tests

-1. **Functional Tests**: To verify that loign page works according to the requirements.
+1. **Functional Tests**: To verify that the functionalities work according to the requirements.
 2.  **Performance Tests**: To verify that min 10,000 user can login and use app at the same time.
 3.  **Security Testing**: To verify that no 3rd party can access user accounts.
-4.  **Accessibility Tests**: To verify that loign page passes all requirements from EU Accessibility Act 2025.
+4.  **Accessibility Tests**: To verify that the application passes all requirements from EU Accessibility Act 2025.
-5.  **UX Tests**:  To verify positive user response to the login feature.
+5.  **UX Tests**:  To verify positive user response to the features.

 ### Test Schedule
 * **Start Date**: Beginning of Sprint 7